 Our family of 5 (15, 13 and 12 years old) went on a 6 day Western Caribbean cruise on the Liberty of the Seas with Royal Caribbean.
 Our ports of call were Costa Maya, Cozumel and Belize.
 Before we left on vacation, I organized our own excursions at each port.
-One of my favourites was our private snorkelling and fishing trip off of Mahahual Beach, a quick and inexpensive cab ride from the port of Costa Maya.
+One of my favourites was our private snorkelling and fishing trip off of Mahahual Beach in Mahahual Mexico, a quick and inexpensive cab ride from Costa Maya cruise port.

 This was our third cruise that we have taken in the last 5 years.
 Our first in the Caribbean (the other two were in Europe).
 Like always, I have mixed feelings about our actual cruise experience.
 There are many reasons why I love cruises.
 These range from how much my kids love them to how convenient and easy a vacation they are.
-Unfortunately, there are many reasons why I don’t like them.
-The lack of flexibility to explore an area and how crowded a cruise ship can be are two key reasons.
+Unfortunately, there are reasons why I don’t like them.
+The lack of flexibility to explore an area and how crowded a cruise ship can be are two of them.
 If you are undecided about whether a cruise holiday is right for you, please read my two blogs that set out the pros and cons of taking a cruise: Cruise Ship Holidays: 7 Reasons To Cruise and Cruise Holidays: 6 Reasons To Avoid Them.
+I hope they help.

-Regardless of what I thought of our cruise, our time snorkelling and fishing at Mahahual Beach was one of our highlights of our whole holiday.
+Regardless of what I think about cruising, our time snorkelling and fishing in Mahahual Mexico was one of our highlights of our whole holiday.

-We booked our private snorkelling and fishing trip through Costa Maya Cruise Excursions.
-We were looking for something that would take us away from the crowds on our cruise and give us some quiet time enjoying the Caribbean Sea.
-This excursion gave us everything that we needed.
+I booked our private snorkelling and fishing trip through Costa Maya Cruise Excursions.
+I was looking for something that would take us away from the crowds on our cruise and give us some quiet time enjoying the Caribbean Sea.
+This excursion in Mahahual Mexico gave us everything that we needed.

-We were responsible to meet our guide and boat at Mahahual Beach.
+We were responsible to meet our guide and boat at Mahahual beach in Mahahual Mexico.
 Initially, this seemed a bit daunting.
 We had limited time, didn’t know where we were going, and couldn’t be late.
 We had no time to get lost or figure out the lay of the land.
-When the website said it would be an easy cab ride from the port to Mahahual Beach, we had to believe that it actually would be.
+When the website said it would be an easy cab ride from the Cost maya cruise port to Mahahual Mexico, we crossed our fingers and hoped that it actually would be.

 And it was.
-We walked through the port, exited and found the taxi stand right outside with dozens of taxis waiting.
+We walked through the Costa Maya cruise port, exited and found the taxi stand right outside with dozens of taxis waiting.
 For $2 USD per person (in cash), we were off.
-Seven minutes later, we arrived!
+Ten minutes later, we arrived!

-Mahahual is a former fishing village that has now been turned into a beautiful beach and vacation town.
+Mahahual Mexico is a former fishing village that has now been turned into a beautiful beach and vacation town.
 It still has a laid back feel to it.
-The hotels are small, only a couple stories tall, and are found just on the other side of a pedestrian walking zone mere steps to the beach.
-There are tons of beach restaurants and beach service up and down Mahahual Beach.
+The hotels are small, only a couple stories tall, and are found just on the other side of a pedestrian walking zone mere steps to the Caribbean Sea.
+There are tons of beach restaurants and bars, with table service.
 However, everything is small, quaint and welcoming.
-I immediately fell in love with the look and vibe of this place.
+I immediately fell in love with the look and vibe of Mahahual Mexico.

-We easily found the hotel/restaurant that we had to check in for our excursion.
-We were invited to go to the beach, have a drink and wait for our boat and our guide.
-As we sat on the beach enjoying our drinks, I couldn’t help notice how serene the beach was and how crystal blue the Caribeean Sea was.
-The waves were gentle and I could easily see the gentle slope of the bottom of the Sea.
+A couple minutes from the taxi depot, we easily found the hotel/restaurant where we had to check in for our excursion.
+While we waited for our boat and guide, we were invited to go to the beach and have a drink.
+As we sat on the beach enjoying our drinks, I couldn’t help notice how serene Mahahual Mexico was, from the beautiful sandy beach to the crystal blue water of the Caribbean Sea.
+The waves were gentle and I could easily see the gentle slope of the beach in the water.

 After 20 – 30 minutes of boating, we arrived at the coral reef and there we snorkelled with a guide.
 We saw beautiful coral, tropical fish and even swam with some sea turtles.
 It was fantastic.
 The water was lovely and warm.